Redundancies and restructuring of the workplace following COVID-19

-We would highlight however that if an employer is proposing 20 or more dismissals then collective consultation requirements will need to be adhered to which we explain in further detail below.
+If an employer is proposing 20 or more dismissals, then collective consultation requirements will need to be adhered to.

 Are there likely to be more flexible working requests?

 It is likely that some staff will require flexible working arrangements as workplaces start to open again.
-For example staff members may need to arrange childcare and home schooling whilst others may have concerns about travelling to and from work at peak times.
-We recommend that employers consider each employees request and try to find a mutual arrangement, as such requests may benefit both parties.
+Some staff members may need to arrange childcare and home schooling whilst others may have concerns about travelling to and from work at peak times.
+It’s best to try and find a mutual arrangement, as such requests may benefit both parties.

 Employees who have 26 weeks’ continuous service are entitled to make one formal flexible working request in a 12-month period and in light of the current circumstances it is likely that such requests will be of great help to employees.
-Whilst employers are not always obliged to agree to such requests they must have a good reason for refusing the request.
+Whilst employers are not always obliged to agree to such requests, they must have a good reason for refusing to do so.

 Are employers under an obligation to consider placing employees on the furlough scheme instead of making redundancies?

-Redundancy is a potentially fair reason for dismissing employees but only provided that there is a genuine reason for redundancy and other alternatives have been considered.
-The existence of a government funded scheme could be an argument for not making employees redundant and instead relying on such a scheme.
-However, when considering redundancies the overall fairness should consider all of the circumstances and so despite the existence of the scheme, it may not necessarily be unfair to make employees redundant.
+No. Redundancy is a fair reason for dismissing employees, if there is genuine reason for redundancy.
+The existence of a government funded scheme could be an argument for not making employees redundant and instead relying on such a scheme in times of financial hardship.

 Following the announcement of ‘flexible furlough’, employers will also have to make increased contributions towards employee’s wages which, dependent on each businesses circumstances, may not be possible and mean they have no option other than to consider redundancies.

 Do employers need to collectively consult their employees?